What are your fees?

 How long will therapy last?

 Everyone is different, so every course of therapy is different.
 That said, I adopt a results-driven approach, and I avoid unnecessarily prolonging the therapeutic process.
-My approach prioritizes delivering prompt, evidence-based interventions that deliver results right away.
+My approach prioritizes delivering prompt, evidence-based interventions.
 According to the American Association for Marriage and Family Therapy, the median length of therapy is 12 sessions.
-I find that most of my clients are ready to graduate therapy within this amount of time.

 How often will we meet?